 Currently, ExpressVPN is the only provider that fulfills all the necessary conditions to ensure your 100% anonymous and secure presence online.
 With its AES-256-bit military-grade encryption, state-of-the-art security protocols, and advanced security features, your personal information and online privacy will always be protected from any hacking attempt.

-With few simple clicks, you can secure 5 devices simultaneously with ExpressVPN in your house.
+With a few simple clicks, you can secure 5 devices simultaneously with ExpressVPN in your house.
 Even the devices that are known to be complicated for VPN configuration are easily protected under its wing.